 Ezenik is a member of the Cape branch of the Bight-Cape language family, the largest language family on Umãga.
 This makes it a distant relation of Ölanek which is a Bight language.
 Bight-Cape languages are not related to any of the languages of Aheku, though a few Ezenik words have been borrowed into the Maritime languages, including Lemohai.

 Ezenik borrows many words from Ölanek.
-It has also borrowed words from other languages including a few from Lemohai.
+It has also borrowed words from other languages including Lemohai.
 During and immediately after the National Revival, speakers preferred to coin new terms from the language’s own resources.
 These new coinages were often loan-translations.

 The morphosyntactic alignment of Ezenik is nominative-accusative.
 Word order in the unmarked clause is Subject-Verb-Object.
 The language is mildly agglutinative, expressing much grammar by means of suffixes.
 Counting is in base sixteen.
 The language is written from left to right in a unicase alphabet.

 Ezenik phonology is characterised by front rounded vowels and a form of vowel harmony.
 Syllables are maximally CVVC.

 Nouns and pronouns take one of four numbers: singular, partitive singular, plural or partitive plural.
 They also take one of three cases: nominative, accusative or emphatic.
 The accusative is also used after prepositions.
 There is no grammatical gender, though nouns may take personal possessive affixes.